hyperspy/hyperspy/doc/user_guide/io.rst

 --------------

 HyperSpy can read heater, biasing and gas cell log files for Protochips holder.
 The format stores all the captured data together with a small header in a csv file.
 The reader extracts the measured quantity (e. g. temperature, pressure, current, voltage) along the time axis, as well as the notes saved during the experiment.
 The reader returns a list of signal with each signal corresponding to a quantity.
 Since there is a small fluctuation in the step of the time axis, the reader assumes that the step is constant and takes its mean, which is a good approximation.
-Further realase of HyperSpy will read the time axis more precisely by supporting non-linear axis.
+Further release of HyperSpy will read the time axis more precisely by supporting non-linear axis.